Cardlink-SA/cardlink-payment-gateway-magento2x/README.md

 ## Changelog
 - **1.2.4**
   - Remove requirement for IRIS customer code configuration setting.
+(If you already use IRIS with your own seller id, DO NOT install the new version!)
 - **1.2.3**
   - Add Cardlink and Worldline as IRIS business partners.
+(If you already use IRIS with your own seller id, DO NOT install the new version!)
   - Various fixes for IRIS payments.
 - **1.2.2**
   - Fix minor IRIS redirection issues.